Minimally invasive lung procedures

 - Bronchial thermoplasty uses a small catheter to deliver mild heat inside the airways to reduce excessive smooth muscle tissue.
 This decreases the muscle’s ability to constrict the airways, resulting in fewer asthma attacks.

-- Endobronchial valve placement treats persistent air leaks.
+- Endobronchial valve placement for advanced emphysema, COPD, and persistent air leaks.

 - Cryotherapy uses cold to destroy cancerous tumors or other airway obstructions.